THE BIG GAME PREVIEW AT PARK LANE: OTLEY RUFC

 All the best

-THIS IS THE FIRST XV SELECTION TO FACE WHARFEDALE RUFC AT PARK LANE
+THIS IS THE FIRST XV SELECTION TO FACE OTLEY RUFC

-This is the first team selection to face Wharfedale RUFC at Park Lane, Whitefield, Saturday 10th of March kick off 14.30.
+This is the first team selection to face Otley RUFC at Park Lane Whitefield, Saturday 13th of November 2010.
+Kick off 14.30

 5 LOUIS McGOWAN